shohei-kojima/MEGAnE/README.md

 docker pull docker://shoheikojima/megane:v1.0.0
 ```

+# Input file
+- Currently, MEGAnE supports BAM and CRAM file aligned by BWA-MEM, DRAGEN,  and Isaac.
+- We recommend to analyze 25x or higher depth, but it

 # In-depth usage
 Please see our wiki page (under construction) or the instruction PDF file found at `docs/MEGAnE_v1.0_instruction.pdf`.